bugsnag/bugsnag-unity/README.md

 Bugsnag uses the concept of "contexts" to help display and group your errors.
 Contexts represent what was happening in your application at the time an error occurs.
-In an android app, it is useful to set this to be your currently active `Activity`.
+In a Unity game, it is useful to set this to be your currently active `Scene`.

-If you are using `BugsnagActivity` then this is set automatically for you.
 If you would like to set the bugsnag context manually, you can set the `Context` property: